solomanhussain/sharepoint-topnav-js/README.md

-Sharepoint Top Navigation in Javascript
+Sharepoint 2010 Custom Top Navigation (js)
 ====================

 Populates a Sharepoint 2010 top navigation from a custom list using javascript.